cs4241-19a/fp/README.md

 * Webpack: we used webpack for bundling javascript.
 We had to create two bundles because there is a second page built specifically for the demo that allows us to delete all data in the database, but we didn't want this capability published in the main bundle.
 * Geocoding API: we used a geocoding API from Texas A&M to look up cities to aggregate by in case of MaxMind unreliability
 * MongoDB: we used MongoDB to store all data
+* Bootstrap: used for styling and for responsiveness on mobile

 ## Challenges
 * Live data display with D3
 * Promises, promises, promises
+* Testing is inherently difficult (we're all in Worcester)

 ## Division of Work
 * David: Front end display (D3).
 Styling